 Page Terrace leads into Grafton Library, which houses more than 170,000 volumes, 1,500 print and electronic periodicals, and 2,000 recordings, and provides access to thousands more resources through interlibrary loan and digital databases.
-In addition to rotating collections of bestsellers and popular DVD and Blu-Ray titles, the library maintains special collections including Mary Julia Baldwin's personal collection, poetry, digital archives, and rare volumes such as original works by playwright Ben Jonson, of particular interest to the scholars in Mary Baldwin's graduate Shakespeare and Performance program.
-The staff hosts special study- and research-related events, such as "11th-hour paper power" and supports a blog and informative Facebook page.
+In addition to rotating collections of bestsellers and popular DVD titles, the library maintains special collections including Mary Julia Baldwin's personal collection, poetry, digital archives, and rare volumes such as original works by playwright Ben Jonson, of particular interest to the scholars in Mary Baldwin's graduate Shakespeare and Performance program.
+The staff hosts special study- and research-related events and supports a blog and informative Facebook page.
 Named for beloved former dean, Martha Stackhouse Grafton, the ground floor of the building is also home to the university's Office of Information Technology and the studio for local television station, WHSV.

 PEG CenterView Map

 Next to Grafton stands the PEG Center, home to many of the bright, young students in our nationally acclaimed Program for the Exceptionally Gifted (PEG).
 Designed to meet students’ academic and social needs, the building features a study room, lounge, laundry, and small kitchen on each of its three floors.
 Student rooms are arranged in clusters, each supervised by a live-in staff member (a total of six staff members are on duty on nights and weekends).
 Office staff is also available 8:30 a.m. to 4:30 p.m. on weekdays, and doors are locked round-the clock.
 PEG students live in the Center until they are at least 16 years old.

 Pearce Science CenterView Map